Josiah Oldfield: Army surgeon

 Oldfield shared the pacifist views of the Order of the Golden Age.
-In 1898, he joined the Essex Regiment, 1st Volunteer Battalion as an Army Surgeon with the rank of Lieutenant, serving to 1901.
-He later in 1913, with rank of Major, criticised the absence of standard training for Regimental Medical Officers of the Territorial Army.
-During World War I, he held a commission as Lieutenant-Colonel of the 3rd East Anglian Field Ambulance Corps, a Territorial in the Royal Army Medical Corps, raising and commanding a casualty clearing station that served at the Western Front, for which he was mentioned in despatches.
-His service came to an end in 1918, when he was thrown from a horse.
+In 1898, he joined the Essex Regiment, 1st Volunteer Battalion as an army surgeon with the rank of Lieutenant, serving until 1901.
+In 1913, as a major, he criticised the absence of standard training for regimental medical officers of the Territorial Army.
+During World War I, he held a commission as lieutenant-colonel of the 3rd East Anglian Field Ambulance Corps, a Territorial unit in the Royal Army Medical Corps, raising and commanding a casualty clearing station that served on the Western Front, for which he was mentioned in despatches.
+His service ended in 1918 after he was thrown from a horse.
 He was awarded the Territorial Decoration.

 Legal reformer

 In 1901, the University of Oxford awarded Oldfield a doctorate in civil law for his thesis on capital punishment.
-The Penalty of Death, it combined criminological, legal and sociological arguments to call for abolition of the death penalty.
+The Penalty of Death combined criminological, legal, and sociological arguments in support of abolishing the death penalty.
 He founded the Society for the Abolition of Capital Punishment in the same year.
 He became chairman of the Romilly Society, a pressure group for penal reform founded in 1897, in 1910.

 India

 Oldfield subscribed to Catherine Impey's periodical Anti-Caste.
 He made an investigative visit to India in 1901.
-His personal connections to India included contacts in Kathiawar.
-This was the home area of his friend Gandhi, born at Porbandar; and best man at his wedding in 1899 was Trimbakrai Jadavrai Desai, then a law student at Gray's Inn in London, from Limbdi State of the Kathiawar Agency.
-His experiences formed the material of a series of articles in The Leisure Hour.
-One of them related to Bhavnagar State in eastern Kathiawar, and a visit where he was accompanied by Prabhashankar Pattani.
-In April 1903 Oldfield published in the Hibbert Journal an article "The Failure of Christian Missions in India".
+His personal connections to India included contacts in Kathiawar, the home region of Gandhi, who was born at Porbandar; and his best man at his wedding in 1899 was Trimbakrai Jadavrai Desai, then a law student at Gray's Inn in London, from Limbdi State of the Kathiawar Agency.
+His experiences formed the basis of a series of articles in The Leisure Hour.
+One concerned Bhavnagar State in eastern Kathiawar and a visit on which he was accompanied by Prabhashankar Pattani.
+In April 1903, Oldfield published an article in the Hibbert Journal titled "The Failure of Christian Missions in India".